European Judas:

 III.
 Germany's Proliferation of Nuclear Technology to Brazil and Argentina

-activity in 1976 against the financial support provided by the German government.
-At that time the government had provided financial ("Hermes") securities to German companies, amongst them Interatom, a subsidiary of the Siemens AG, to enable the sale of the complete nuclear fuel cycle (i.e. enrichment and reprocessing technology to Brazil when Brazil, a non-NPT state, was pursuing the path to nuclear explosives.
+The financial ("Hermes") securities were granted amongst others to Interatom, a subsidiary of the Siemens AG, to enable the sale of the complete nuclear fuel cycle (i.e. including enrichment and reprocessing technology) to Brazil when Brazil, a non-NPT state, was pursuing the path to nuclear explosives.
 At the same time Germany also sold nuclear equipment to Argentina, Brazil's rival.
 The South American continent was then -and fortunately still is today- nuclear weapons free.
-A New York Times editorial entitled "Nuclear Madness" denounced the deal as a "reckless move that could set off a nuclear arms race in Latin America, trigger the nuclear arming of a half-dozen nations elsewhere and endanger the security of the United States and the world as a whole" (Nuclear Madness, New York Times, 13.
-June 1975, p.36, see also p.
-9 of Claus Hofhansel, Commercial Competition and National Security: Comparing U.S. and German Export Control Policies, Praeger, 1996, in cache).

 In the 1970s we (physicists and chemists) were affiliated with the Hahn-Meitner-Institute in Berlin, Germany (then called HMI for Nuclear Research].
 We were concerned about nuclear proliferation originating from German industry and financially backed by the German Federal Government.
 We sent an open letter to our foreign minister, H.-D. Genscher, asking him not to undercut the non-proliferation efforts of the US president, Jimmy Carter.
 About half the employees of the HMI had signed the letter (Blätter für deutsche und internationale Politik 22, "Dokumente zum Zeitgeschehen", Seiten 1156-1157, 1977).